hpcuantwerpen/UAntwerpen-modules/docs/modules_calcua_and_clusterarch.md

 What the module does:

--   Declare itself a sticky module from the family `CalcUA_SoftwareStack`.
+-   Declare itself a sticky module from the family `ClusterMod_SoftwareStack`.
 -   Determine its name and version of the software stack from the module name and version
 -   Determine the architecture of the node on which it is executing taking into account the architectures supported by the current version of